nystudio107/craft-scripts/README.md

 See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.

+You’ll note the warning from mysql:

+    mysql: [Warning] Using a password on the command line interface can be insecure.

+I wouldn’t lose any sleep over it, but if you are really paranoid, [here’s how to secure it](https://akrabat.com/password-less-command-line-scripts-with-mysql-5-6/).
+What the `craft-scripts` are doing isn’t any less secure than if you typed it on the command line yourself; everything sent over the wire is always encrypted via ssh.

 ### pull_assets.sh

 The `pull_assets.sh` script pulls down an arbitrary number of asset directories from a remote server, since we keep client-uploadable assets out of the git repo